SelectSystemsInternational/Afterpay-MerchantApi/README.md

 <a name="installation"></a>
 ## Installation
+Download Zip and Include Directories
+/Api
+/Client
+/Model
-Download Zip and Include Directories from MerchantApi in your Project
+from MerchantApi in your Project

+Add
 using MerchantApi.Api;
 using MerchantApi.Model;